librenms/librenms/doc/Extensions/Applications.md

 You can use Application support to graph performance statistics from many applications.

+Note that the monitoring of applications could be added before or after the hosts have been added to LibreNMS.
+If your device is already in LibreNMS, you will need to go and edit the pertaining device, and enable the application(s) you want to monitor.
+If the device is not in LibreNMS yet, don't sweat, because adding the agent or snmp extend scripts before adding the device will make the application auto-discoverable by LibreNMS.

 Different applications support a variety of ways to collect data: by direct connection to the application, snmpd extend, or [the agent](Agent-Setup.md).

 1. [Apache](#apache) - SNMP extend, Agent